ip target image

 Depending on the type and location of the property, you’ll probably be looking at spending around:

-• NZD 520 to NZD 1,000 per month if you rent a room in a shared property
+• NZD 120 per week if you rent a room in a shared property

 Most private rentals will not include utility bills in the cost of the rent.
-Depending on your usage, you’ll probably be paying a monthly utilities (electricity, gas and water) bill of around NZD 100 to NZD 240.
+Depending on your usage, you’ll probably be paying a monthly average (electricity, gas and water) of NZD 274.50.
 For people choosing to rent without flatmates, the amount may be higher.

 Food